 It is the Company's policy to have each director and director nominee attend the Annual Meeting of Stockholders.
-Six of our current directors attended our 2019 Annual Meeting of Stockholders either as a director or as a director nominee.
-In light of the public health impact of COVID-19, virtual attendance of our directors at our Annual Meeting is permitted in 2020.
+In light of the public health impact of COVID-19, virtual attendance of our directors at our Annual Meeting was permitted in 2021 and continues to be permitted in 2022.